kvarak/dnd/docs/_Classes/warlock.md

 | 7 | You often ignore social convention in the face of logic. |
 | 8 | Everything must be ordered, everything must be in place.
 That book should be in the shelf, that mop should be next to the bucket... |

 ### Mechanical Arcana
-Beginning at 1st level, you know the *mending* and *shocking grasp* cantrips, which do not count against your known cantrips.
+Learn the *mending* and *shocking grasp* cantrips, which do not count against your known cantrips.

 ### Warped Reality
-Also at 1st level, you can briefly bend and contract space between you and a target within 60 feet, as part of an attack.
-This unexpected strike grants you advantage on your attack roll and also grants shorter ranged attacks a range of 60 feet, including melee attacks.
+You can briefly bend and contract space between you and a target within 60 ft, as part of an attack.
+This unexpected strike grants you advantage on your attack roll and also grants shorter ranged attacks a range of 60 ft, including melee attacks.

 You may also use this feature to pick up an object, perform the Use Object action, or perform a touch spell on a willing creature within this range.
 You may not pick up an object that weighs more than 10 pounds.

 Once you use this feature, you cannot use it again until you finish a short rest.

 ### Defensive Protocol
-Starting at 6th level, you can impose your will on an attacker, forcing them to cease their hostility.
-As a ***reaction*** when a creature within 60 feet targets you with an attack, spell or effect, you can force the target to make a Wisdom saving throw against your warlock spell save DC.
+You can impose your will on an attacker, forcing them to cease their hostility.
+As a ***reaction*** when a creature within 60 ft targets you with an attack, spell or effect, you can force the target to make a Wisdom saving throw against your warlock spell save DC.
 On a failed save, the target gains the charmed condition until the end of your next turn, until you deal damage to it, or until you force it to make a saving throw.

 Once you use this feature, you can't use it again until you finish a short rest.

 ### Axiomatic Mind
-Starting at 10th level, your course of action is yours alone to control.
+Your course of action is yours alone to control.
 You are immune to the frightened condition, and whenever you are charmed or otherwise magically compelled to act against your will, you can make another saving throw against the spell or effect that you are charmed by, ending the effect on yourself on a success.

 ### The Maker's Monolith
-Starting at 14th level, you can summon an imposing column of stone or steel as an action; raising a 3 foot wide and 15 foot tall monument in an adjacent space.
+You can summon an imposing column of stone or steel as an action; raising a 3 foot wide and 15 ft tall monument in an adjacent space.

 This nigh invincible monolith acts as a conduit for your patron's power into this realm.
 You can spend 10 minutes forming any basic structures or objects made of non-magical metal, wood or stone, or altering terrain within 30 feet of this monolith.
 Objects or structures removed from this area will disintegrate after 1 minute, and terrain will revert to its natural form.
 In addition, you are mentally alerted when a creature of size Tiny or larger enters this area, as long as you are within 5 miles.

-You can also teleport yourself and up to 4 other willing creatures within 10 feet to the base of the monolith as an ***action***, as long as you are within 5 miles of it.
+You can also teleport yourself and up to 4 other willing creatures within 10 ft to the base of the monolith as an ***action***, as long as you are within 5 miles of it.
 Once you teleport like this, you can't do so again until you finish a long rest.

 This effect is active as long as you maintain concentration.
 If you concentrate for one hour after creating the monolith, this effect becomes permanent until you raise another monolith, then it will recede into the ground and all surrounding changes are reversed to their original state.